 To set up dotCover Console Runner on a server

-- Click Get Server Package. dotCover will generate an archive with all necessary files.
+- In Visual Studio, go to and click Get Server Package. dotCover will generate an archive with all necessary files.

 - Copy the archive to the machine where you are going to set up the Console Runner.